Community Foundation Funds

 I

-An agency quasi-endowment fund.
+An agency endowment fund.

 The Community Foundation of Johnson County is committed to serving as a community catalyst and connector to help address our county’s most pressing issues.
 At the Community Foundation of Johnson County, we know that a thriving community simply cannot exist where all are not welcomed, invited to the table, protected, and regarded as equal.